fornit1917/YaD/README.md

 # YaD

 Downloader for Yandex.Music (music.yandex.ru).

-It's my pet project for practive with .NET and C#.
+It's my pet project for practice with .NET and C#.